cohstats/coh3-image-extractor/README.md

 ### Running the script
 1. Execute `python scripts/main.py --src S:\coh3\ui` from the root of the repo
-- `--src` - path to the folder with RRTEX files
+- `--src` Path to the folder with RRTEX files
-- You can specify the format, default is tga which is the highest quality.
+- `--format`  Output file format, default is tga which is the highest quality.
 You can switch to png.
-- You can specify the flatten option, which will flatten the folder structure.
-Default is false.
+- `--flatten` The output files will be in the same folder.
+Default is false, it will respect the folder structure of the source files.
 - Full example `python scripts/main.py --src S:\coh3\ui --format png --flatten`

 2. Exported images will be in `export/` folder, mirroring the folder structure of `src_dir`